-If strength-building exercises for muscles bring about a toned body, does that mean exercises for stronger face muscles bring about a toned face?—can the same really be said for facial exercises?
+If strength-building exercises build and tone muscles, does that mean you can also workout your face muscles to similar ends?
 After all, shouldn’t working out your face muscles give you similar tone and definition like working out any other muscle?
 Which begs the question – Do face exercises work?

-It’s an interesting question which does not have a clear-cut answer, but clinical studies have gotten closer and closer to resolving this debate once and for all.
+It’s an interesting question which does not have a clear-cut answer.
+Clinical studies have gotten closer and closer to resolving this debate once and for all, though.
 Do face exercises and face yoga really work?
 Well, yes-ish.